jackdbd/http-response-headers-for-web-security/slides/caching.md

 Cache-Control: no-store
 ```

-Use the `Clear-Side-Data` header to purge browsing data (cookies, storage, cache).
+Send a `Clear-Side-Data` response header to tell the browser to purge browsing data (cookies, storage, cache).

 As Jake Archibald suggests in [What happens when packages go bad?](https://jakearchibald.com/2018/when-packages-go-bad/#recovering-after-a-successful-hack), an `/emergency` URL could serve a `Clear-Site-Data: *` header, deleting everything stored & cached by the origin, then redirect to `/`.